sh6252/YAPP_Router/README.md

-📘 YAPP Router – UVM Verification Environment
+# YAPP Router – UVM Verification Environment
 This repository contains a complete UVM 1.2–based verification environment for the YAPP Router design.
 The project includes multiple UVCs, a modular testbench, a reference model, a scoreboard, register-level testing via HBUS, and comprehensive stimulus generation.

-📑 Table of Contents

-Overview

-Project Structure

-Included UVCs

-What Is Verified

-How to Run

-Available Tests

-Future Improvements

-Overview
+## Overview
 The YAPP Router routes packets from a single input channel to one of three output channels based on the packet header.
 This verification environment implements:

-A complete YAPP Input Port UVC
+- A complete YAPP Input Port UVC

-Three Output Channel UVCs (one per output port)
+- Three Output Channel UVCs (one per output port)

-An HBUS register interface UVC
+- An HBUS register interface UVC

-Clock & Reset UVC
+- Clock & Reset UVC

-Router Module UVC with reference model + scoreboard
+- Router Module UVC with reference model + scoreboard

-Integration of multiple UVCs via configuration and TLM
+- Integration of multiple UVCs via configuration and TLM

-Functional checks, error checks, protocol checks, and packet routing validation
+- Functional checks, error checks, protocol checks, and packet routing validation

-Project Structure
+### Project Structure
 .
 ├── yapp/                 # YAPP Input Port UVC
 │   ├── yapp_packet.sv